Graph-Dictionary Signal Model for Sparse Representations of Multivariate Data: Experiments

 \subsubsection{Data}

-We sample a dictionary of $K=5$ graphs from an Erd\"os-Renyi distribution with 30 nodes and $p=0.2$ edge probability (ER$(30, 0.2)$), which will be shared by all tasks.
+We sample a dictionary of $K=5$ graphs from an Erd\"os-Renyi distribution with 30 nodes and $p=0.2$ edge probability (ER$(30, 0.2)$), which is shared by the following generation steps.
 Then, we define the \emph{superposition} parameter $s \in \{1, \dots, 5\}$, that indicates the maximum number of atom coefficients that can be nonzero at the same time for each experiment run.
 Subsequently, for each $t \in \mathbb{N}$, we build a random coefficient vector $\bm \delta_t$ by first sampling the number of positive coefficients uniformly from 1 to $s$, and then by randomly selecting the atoms. \cref{fig:reconstruct-coeff} shows multiple sampled coefficients for each superposition value.
 We observe that, by definition, at most $s$ atoms have nonzero coefficients, but some $\bm \delta_t$ have less positive values.